Apocryphal Hebrew Angel Names

 Later angelologyReception history, devotional use, and expanded listsThat the Hebrew Bible itself gave the same role

-That distinction answers the route-owned question directly.
-Apocryphal Hebrew angel names are real parts of angel-name study, but they need explicit source labels before the article treats them like universal biblical anchors.
+That distinction answers the name-specific question directly.
+Apocryphal Hebrew angel names are real parts of angel-name study, but they need explicit source labels before the reading treats them like universal biblical anchors.

-Readers who want the broader shelf can compare this source lane with the main Hebrew angel names list and the wider angel names library without losing the caution that this route is built to provide.
+Readers who want the broader shelf can compare this source lane with the main Hebrew list and the wider name library without losing the caution that this guide is built to provide.

 Uriel: the major apocryphal light angel